-Xalatan drops is a prostaglandin analog.
+Xalatan drops are a prostaglandin analog.
 It works to lower pressure in the eye by increasing fluid drainage from the eye.

 Do NOT use Xalatan drops if:

 - you are allergic to any ingredient in Xalatan drops

 - you have a herpes infection of the eye